Fair and efficient allocation of indivisible items under category constraints: Introduction

 \subsection{Related work}

-For two agents, Aziz et al.~\cite{AzizCaIg22} designed an algorithm to find a Pareto-optimal and EF1 allocation of goods and chores, based on the classical Adjusted Winner algorithm~\cite{BramsTa96}.
-An allocation $A$ satisfies \emph{envy-freeness up one item} (EF1) if for every pair of agents $i,i'$, there exists a set $S \subseteq A_i \cup A_{i'}$ of size at most $1$ such that $u_i(A_i \setminus S) \geq u_i(A_{i'} \setminus S)$.
-Shoshan et al.~\cite{ShoshanSeHa23} extended this result to a constrained setting, designing an algorithm to find a Pareto-optimal and EF$[1,1]$ allocation of goods and chores among two agents.
-Note that EF$[1,1]$ reduces to EF1 when all items are goods or when all items are chores.
-Dror et al.~\cite{DrorFeSe23} considered the problem of finding an EF1 allocation under heterogeneous matroid constraints.
-Cookson et al.~\cite{Cookson2025} showed that maximizing Nash welfare satisfies $1/2$-EF1 and Pareto-optimality for non-negative utilities under any matroid constraints, where in this setting, an allocation $A$ satisfies $1/2$-EF1 if for every pair of agents $i,i'$, there exists a set $S \subseteq A_{i'}$ of size at most $1$ such that $u_i(A_i) \geq \frac{1}{2} u_i(A_{i'} \setminus S)$.
-See Suksompong~\cite{Suksompong21} for other types of constraints relevant to fair division.
+For two agents, \citet{AzizCaIg22} designed an algorithm to find a Pareto-optimal and EF1 allocation of goods and chores, based on the classical Adjusted Winner algorithm~\citep{BramsTa96}.
+An allocation $A$ satisfies \emph{envy-freeness up to one item} (EF1) if for every pair of agents $i,i'$, there exists a set $S \subseteq A_i \cup A_{i'}$ of size at most $1$ such that $u_i(A_i \setminus S) \ge u_i(A_{i'} \setminus S)$. \citet{ShoshanSeHa23} extended this result to a constrained setting, designing an algorithm to find a Pareto-optimal and EF$[1,1]$ allocation of goods and chores among two agents.
+Note that EF$[1,1]$ reduces to EF1 when all items are goods or when all items are chores. \citet{DrorFeSe23} considered the problem of finding an EF1 allocation under heterogeneous matroid constraints.
+They observed that unlike the unconstrained setting, maximizing the product of utilities may fail to satisfy EF1 even when two agents have binary additive utilities; see Example 3 in their paper.
+A similar example actually shows that maximizing Nash welfare may fail to achieve EF$k$, defined as an allocation where the envy is required to disappear after removing at most $k$ items; see the construction in the proof of Theorem~5 by \citet{Cookson2025}. \citet{Cookson2025} showed that maximizing Nash welfare satisfies $1/2$-EF1 and Pareto-optimality for non-negative utilities under any matroid constraints, where in this setting, an allocation $A$ satisfies $1/2$-EF1 if for every pair of agents $i,i'$, there exists a set $S \subseteq A_{i'}$ of size at most $1$ such that $u_i(A_i) \ge \frac{1}{2} u_i(A_{i'} \setminus S)$. \citet{bogomolnaia2024teams} considered a constrained setting in which each agent must receive exactly the same number of items, and proposed a fairness notion called EFf1 (envy-freeness up to the exchange of a single item), which requires that an agent does not envy another after exchanging a single item between their respective bundles.
+They examined the relationships between different fairness notions, showing that EF1 does not imply EFf1 and vice versa.
+They further established the compatibility of Pareto-optimality and EFf1 in several special cases, including the two-agent setting, instances with identical utilities, and instances with binary utilities.
+See \citet{Suksompong21} for other types of constraints relevant to fair division.